jmcgallia/jmcgallia/README.md

 ## Data Analytics Projects
 [Visualizing the affordability of housing on minimum wage over time (by county.)](https://github.com/jmcgallia/mw_housing)

-Where in NYC to improve transit (public transit study.)
+Where to build public transit in the US (public transit study.)
+(IN PROGRESS)

-Where in NYC to practice the language you're learning.

-Densest US counties with the lowest public transit/walking/biking usage (public transit study.)

 [8-Week SQL Challenge](https://github.com/jmcgallia/8-week-sql-challenge/tree/main)